Do you speak the fashion lingo?

 Dresser

 A dresser is a person who helps dress the models backstage.
 Most fashion shows last 10 minutes on average and present 20-40 looks, and 1 model will usually show 2-3 looks.
-So as you can imagine, they have to change outfits quickly, and this is when the dresser comes to the rescue.
+So as you can imagine, they have to change outfits quickly.
+This is when the dresser comes to the rescue.
 Sometimes a model can be assigned even 2 or 3 dressers if the look is more complex and/or if there is too little time to change between 2 looks.

-Before the show, designers and stylists give dressers a photo of the model wearing the look which shows how it is supposed to be styled, so on the day of the show, the dresser knows exactly what to do.
+Before the show, designers and stylists give dressers a photo of the model wearing the look.
+It shows how it is supposed to be styled.
+So, on the day of the show, the dresser knows exactly what to do.

 By the way, this is a job that you can do as a volunteer backstage during Fashion Week.